 The results revealed a somewhat moderate belief in G-d among participants.
 A slight majority or 58% affirmed their belief in G-d.
 In some cases, participants rationalized their belief in G-d.
 One participant declared that there is "something beyond our understanding and comprehension" and in turn "that's G-d."50 Another participant affirmed his or her belief in God, but still wondered about the perennial question as to "why innocent people die?"51 This number was complemented by another 10% who partially believed in G-d along with another 8% who believed in a supreme being.
 One of the participants who partially believed in G-d explained that G-d was not omnipotent, was omnipresent, and maybe omniscient.52 This participant seemed to see limits to G-d's power.
-Another participant questioned the notion of G-d's omnipresence due to the concept of tzimtzum or contracting.53 If G-d is omnipresent, it was necessary to temporarily remove His presence to make room for creation and free will.54 There was a small minority, or 8%, who were uncertain about the existence of G-d at all.
+Another participant questioned the notion of G-d's omnipresence due to the concept of tzimtzum or contracting.53 If G-d is omnipresent, it was necessary to temporarily remove His presence to make room for creation and free will.54 There was a small minority, or 8%, who were uncertain about the existence of G-d followed by 16% who did not believe in the existence of G-d at all.
 This sample's responses correspond with the findings of other studies on Jewish religiosity.